John S. Baras

 Abstract

 In this paper, we develop and evaluate models for estimating various performance metrics for unicast traffic using a single frequency channel virtual-circuit Medium Access Control (MAC) protocol in mobile wireless ad-hoc networks.
 Time is divided into periodic frames with a portion reserved for control traffic and the rest divided into timeslots for data traffic.
-In order to avoid interference between neighboring links, the virtual-circuit MAC protocol uses a set of reservation rules to assign timeslots to links.
-One such MAC protocol is the hard scheduling mode of the reservation based Unifying Slot Assignment Protocol (USAP) with the number of frequency channels in a frame set to one.
-We use reduced load loss network models that couple the physical, MAC, and routing layers effects.
-The blocking probability of a call at a particular link is calculated by considering cliques of neighboring interfering links around the link that cannot transmit simultaneously.
-These neighboring interfering links and the conflict graph are calculated using the virtual circuit reservation rules.
-We compare our results with simulation and show good match for large networks.
+In order to avoid interference between neighboring links, the virtualcircuit MAC protocol uses a set of reservation rules to assign timeslots to links.
+One such virtual-circuit MAC protocol is the hard scheduling mode of the reservation based Unifying Slot Assignment Protocol (USAP) with the number of frequency channels in a frame set to one.
+USAP uses a set of generic reservation rules to avoid interference between neighboring links.
+We model the performance of a single frequency channel virtualcircuit MAC protocol using reduced load loss network models that couple the physical, MAC, and routing layers effects.
+The blocking probability of a call at a particular link is calculated by considering cliques of neighboring interfering links that cannot transmit simultaneously.
+These neighboring interfering links and the conflict graph are calculated using the virtualcircuit reservation rules.
+We compare our results with simulation and show good match for large networks across various offered loads.

 Biography | Site Map | Contact Dr. Baras | Send Feedback | ©2008 ISR